neondatabase/website/content/docs/import/migrate-from-postgres.md

 - Consider running a test migration first to ensure your actual migration goes smoothly.
 See [Run a test migration](#run-a-test-migration).
 - If your database is small, you can pipe `pg_dump` output directly to `pg_restore` to save time.
 See [Pipe pg_dump to pg_restore](#pipe-pgdump-to-pgrestore).
+- If you are using this procedure to upgrade to a newer Postgres version, it is recommended that you use the `pg_dump` and `pg_restore` programs from the newer version of Postgres, to take advantage of enhancements that might have been made in these programs.

 ## Export data with pg_dump